-Snorkeling Report project was born in 2012 in Réunion Island when walking barefoot on a white-sand beach with a diving mask in hands, we thought, “Well, it would be great to find online a world map where you can find and localize snorkeling spots!”
+Snorkeling Report project was born in 2012 in Réunion Island when walking barefoot on a white-sand beach with a diving mask in hands, we thought it would be great to find online a world map where you can find and localize snorkeling spots!

-At this time, the main problem we had in mind was quite basic: available free snorkeling information on the internet was poor and scattered, and it was almost impossible to find reliable maps of the best snorkeling sites for most of the destinations.
+At this time, the main problem we had in mind was quite basic: available free snorkeling information on the web was poor and scattered, and it was almost impossible to find reliable maps of the best snorkeling sites for most of the destinations.

 To date, Snorkeling Report has been committed to bringing the best snorkeling information to you.
 We quickly grew into a source of unbiased, free, and illustrated snorkeling information, with the goal of letting more people able to enjoy the underwater world.